-Editor’s note: Many people have called us to find out if we have contact info for Dick Schwab – unfortunately, we don’t!
-But we do have an address: Schwab Round Barns, 245th St. Solon, IA 52333
+Editor’s note: Many people have called us to find out if we have contact info for Dick Schwab: Here’s the address: Schwab Round Barns, 245th St. Solon, IA 52333

 One thing seems to lead to another in Dick Schwab’s world.

 A stone path leads to the center of a labyrinth and back.
 Young couples follow his quiet lane to wedded bliss.
 The four leaves of the 4-H emblem led him to a full, multi-faceted life.

 A tornado that downed some trees on Schwab’s property in rural Solon in 1984 led him into the woods to clean up.
 He came out with a lot of firewood and he needed a place to store it.
 He also noticed, he said, that there were “some really nice logs.”

 He decided he should use some of those nice logs for lumber, hauled them to a sawmill, then built a firewood storage barn.

 “I built three rectangular barns,” Schwab said—little barns he built in 1985, 1986, and 1987.
 He put in a pond in 1988 and in 1989 built his first round barn.
 Eventually he bought his own portable sawmill to turn other downed trees into useful lumber.

 Schwab said he realized, after building the first few barns, “This rectangular, square stuff is kind of boring.
 Anybody can build rectangular barns.